Andi-gech/Ride-Clone/README.md

 - **Real-time ride matching**: Drivers and riders are matched in real-time based on their location.
 - **Live location updates**: Track your ride and the driver's location on a live map.
-- **Push Notifications**: Get real-time notifications for ride requests, ride status updates, and more.
-- **Chat**: Real-time messaging feature to communicate between drivers and riders during the ride.

 - **Ride history**: Users can view their previous rides, including ride details and payment information.

 ---